 Take your feelings outside yourself.
 You can draw a map of your feelings with a colour representing each feeling.
-Think about the size of your feeling and give it a similar amount of room on the paper.
+Think about the size of your feeling, and give it a similar amount of room on paper.
 Think about the thoughts behind the biggest feelings and where they've come from.

 Use alone time to learn or practice a skill or hobby.
 If you don't feel ready or aren't always in the right mood to be around others, filling your time with hobbies can help ease feelings of loneliness.
-For example, learning a language, a craft or a musical skill are hobbies that can be practised alone.
+For example, learning a language, a craft or a musical skill are hobbies that can be practiced alone.
 YouTube videos can be good for this.
+What would you like to do but currently cannot?

 Use power-quotes.
 Collect power-quotations.
-Display them.
+Display them on the fridge or anywhere you'll see them regularly.
 Create a poster.
 Read them aloud.
-Think about them.
-Believe them.
+Think about them, Believe them.